Executive team

 Fun fact: Sue loves animals and is often found knee deep in mud whilst tending to various livestock.

-Operations team
+Partnerships team

-Sarah Dewfield – Office Administrator (Operations)
+Sarah Dewfield – Quality Officer

 Sarah is the first point of contact for the Trust responding to general enquiries via email and telephone.
 A member of the operations team, Sarah supports the Quality programme setting up External Quality Assurance visits with training providers and supports the wider Trust team with all things admin.

-Fun Fact: To get over her fear of dogs, Sarah agreed to adopt a dog and ended up with a Doberman!
+Fun fact: To get over her fear of dogs, Sarah agreed to adopt a dog and ended up with a Doberman!

-Diini Muse – Project Officer
+Diini Muse – IT Project Officer

 Diini is our Project Officer, working on projects to streamline the Bikeability services.
 Diini joined the trust because he believes in the positive impact of bikeability and how it improves mental and physical health as well as encouraging people to be aware of their carbon footprint.